Avaya Holdings Corp. (NYSE:AVYA) stock: Is this a flash in the pan today?

 Sponsored

-Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 0.06 right now.
-AVYA’s price to book ratio for the most recent quarter was 0.31, resulting in an 0.47 price to cash per share for the period.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 0.05 at the moment.
+AVYA’s price to book ratio for the most recent quarter was 0.31, resulting in an 0.42 price to cash per share for the period.

 How does Avaya Holdings Corp.
 (AVYA) stock rate among analysts?
 Buy, sell, or hold?